IMTorgDemo/Book-ai-for-banking-and-finance/README.md

 ## Install and Build

+This project is focused on conda venv (pip may not work):

+* create a conda virtual environment with: `conda create --name base --file requirements.txt`
-Start the environment with: `source activate base`.
+* start the environment with: `source activate base`
+* use in conda env by: `conda list -e > requirements.txt`

-After adding packages, use: `pip list --format=freeze > requirements.txt`
+* use in pip env by: `pip list --format=freeze > requirements.txt`

 ### Review Book theme